 Why do you travel?

-What did you love most about your trip?
+What did you love the most about the trip?

 What will you come back for in this trip?